Qubitol/pwcrypt/README.md

 This tool aims to help you in adding one more level of protection to the passwords you store (for example) in a book you carry around, which in principle anyone can find and read.

 ## Using the script `pwcrypt`
-Install the requirements before using the tool, by running:
-`python -m pip install -r requirements.txt`
+You can find an `environment.yml` file available in the repository for a ready-to-use `conda` environment, containing all of the necessary dependencies.
-and run with:
+Install the environment, activate it and and run the program with:
 `./pwcrypt`

 ### Postilla for Windows users